LawrenceZhou/videoConferencing/README.md

-# Video COnferencing - Dyadic Version ( Full-Stack App Built with PHP, NPM, Webpack, Reactjs, and SkyWay)
+# Video Conferencing - Dyadic Version ( Full-Stack App Built with PHP, NPM, Webpack, Reactjs, and SkyWay)

 ## About
 Project targeting to build a simple dyadic video conferencing system using Javascript.